ZanderMonc/NanoWeb/README.md

     Users can select a range of files from the JSON file to view.
 ### Known issues in NanoWeb Analysis

-    GUI scale and usability is poor to select a range of files.
+    GUI scale and usability is poor.

-    Loading time is poor for large number of experiments.
+    Loading time is poor for json files which contain a large number of experiments.

-    Analysis tools not implemented.
+    Analysis tools are not implemented.

-    Exporting process log not implemented.
+    Exporting a process log is not implemented.